To Think Outside the Box, You Have to See the Box

 The issue is that we have a very hard time absorbing a new piece of information if it seems to have no connection to anything that we already know.
 In order for a new piece of information to “stick” in our brains, we usually have to associate it with something more familiar.
 For example, if you hear a random fact about an asteroid or a star that you have never heard of, then you probably won’t remember the information.
 But if you hear a random fact about Jupiter or Venus — familiar names — then you are much more likely to remember the information.

 Therefore a key aspect of learning is the creation of organizing structures in our brains to enable us to absorb new information.
 And a key aspect of education is to provide advance organizers that facilitate the creation of these mental structures.
 These advance organizers tend to be simple models that provide a basic “big picture” of a topic, erecting a structure upon which additional information can be collected.
 These organizers often take the form of simple classification systems.
-In fact, quite a lot of which we teach kids in school is directly tied to these classification systems.
+In fact, quite a lot of what we teach kids in school is directly tied to these classification systems.

 For example, consider the following topics: